Last Updated on June 5, 2023 by Chase Manhattan

 Dogs scare cats, we all know that.
-A dog barking will notify cats that they should not come near the sound.
+A dog barking will notify cats and other pests that they should not come near the sound.

 I’m not saying that you should sick your dog on the cat.
 Just install a dog bark app on your phone.
 The thing is, you have to wait for the cat to come so you can turn on the sound.
 It’s not ideal but it’s a way to train the cat to stay away.